gconnect/election-data-analysis/data-interpretation.md

 **Interpretation:**

 The plot shows how the number of transactions varies over time (confirmed rounds).
 You can see patterns, spikes, or fluctuations in transaction activity.
 For example, if there are sudden peaks in the graph, it suggests moments of high transaction activity, while flat regions indicate periods with lower transaction volumes.
-The above graph shows flat regions which indicate moments of low transactions.
+The above graph shows flat regions which indicate a prolong moments of low transactions.

 **Grid Lines:** The grid lines help in reading the values more accurately and are present in both the X and Y axes.